-3. Report the number of participants in your project/center's 2011 professional development activities.
+3. Report the number of participants in your project/center's 2013 professional development activities.

-Туре e of Professional Development Activity Total Number of Participants Number of Participants in Intact Classroom Settings Number of Participants in Distance Education Settings Number of Participants Who Received Follow-Up Support t presentations to raise reness uctional activities of less than a (e.g., lecture, training session) day uctional activities that last one or more, but less than one week , workshop, online module) one t uctional activities that last from to several weeks (e.g., course, mer institute) activ ng-term periodic instructional ity (e.g., internship, peer hing)
+Type of Professional Development Activity Total Number of Participants Number of Participants in Intact Classroom Settings Number of Participants in Distance Education Settings Number of Participants Who Received Follow-Up Support a.
+Short presentations to raise awareness b.
+Instructional activities of less than a day (e.g., lecture, training session) С. Instructional activities that last one day or more, but less than one week (e.g., workshop, online module) d.
+Instructional activities that last from one to several weeks (e.g., course, summer institute) e.
+A long-term periodic instructional activity (e.g., internship, peer coaching)

-4. Report the number of participants in your 2011 professional development activities that are associated with each education level.
+4. Report the number of participants in your 2013 professional development activities that are associated with each education level.